nvim-flutter/flutter-tools.nvim/README.md

 - `FlutterLspRestart` - This command restarts the dart language server, and is intended for situations where it begins to work incorrectly.
 - `FlutterSuper` - Go to super class, method using custom LSP method `dart/textDocument/super`.
 - `FlutterReanalyze` - Forces LSP server reanalyze using custom LSP method `dart/reanalyze`.
+- `FlutterRename` - Renames and updates imports if `lsp.settings.renameFilesWithClasses == "always"`

 <hr/>